 According to The Centers for Disease Control and Prevention, skin cancer is the most common form of cancer in the United States.
 About one in five Americans will develop skin cancer in his or her lifetime.

 Skin cancer occurs when skin tissue grows at an uncontrollable rate and forms a tumor.
-Some tumors form a circular pattern while others have irregular extensions that are not always apparent to the sight or touch.
-Some extensions grow on the skin’s surface, but others may invade muscle, fat, connective tissue and even bone beneath the inner layers of skin.
+Some tumors form a circular pattern while others have irregular extensions that are not always visible.
+Some tumors grow on the skin’s surface, but others may invade muscle, fat, connective tissue and even bone.

 Any growth or mark on the skin that has changed or grown in size may indicate the presence of skin cancer.
 If you detect any of the following, you should be promptly examined: